-Backpacking with eggs.
+Backpacking with eggs is fun and easy to carry.
 Eggs are a great source of protein and are perfect for backpacking.
 They’re lightweight, don’t take up much space, and can be eaten many different ways.

 Everyone has a different experience when backpacking.
-My recommendation is to make your own decisions in life, but I want to share my story and blog about what I’ve learned about backpacking with eggs.
+My recommendation is to make your own decisions while embarking on a backpacking journey, but I want to share my story and blog about what I’ve learned about backpacking with eggs.

 This simple solution not only saves you the heartache of an inedible rubbery shell surrounding a half-cooked yolk, but it also keeps you from bringing along a cooler full of ice or having to eat your eggs cold.